sa-tre/satre-specification/docs/source/index.md

 A TRE conforming to the SATRE standard should provide a broadly similar experience for stakeholders operating in each of these defined roles.

+There's not necessarily a one-to-one mapping between roles and people.
+One person can have multiple roles.

 ### TRE users

 The researchers working on projects that involve logging into a TRE to access data.
 The document will explain that user experience of the platform and associated documentation should feel similar across TREs conforming to SATRE standard.